 The Layer Stack Manager in Altium Designer includes a library of standard fiberglass weave materials with well-defined dielectric constant, CTE value, and dispersion models.
 If you are working with a more specialized material, such as RT Duroid or an aluminum core PCB, you can define dielectric constant and loss from a datasheet.
 You can then design controlled impedance traces with an integrated field solver.
 Everything you need to ensure signal integrity and route HDI boards is present in Altium Designer.

-Altium Designer’s Draftsman tool provides information on copper and PCB stackup dielectric material options required for PCB manufacturing.
+Altium Designer’s Draftsman tool provides information on copper and PCB stack-up dielectric material options required for PCB manufacturing.
 Materials for solder paste and hole plating are communicated as well.
-Use of RoHS materials is becoming the norm as removal of lead solder and other toxic materials become mandatory worldwide.
+The use of RoHS materials is becoming the norm as the removal of lead solder and other toxic materials becomes mandatory worldwide.

-Assembly instructions and fabrication details are enumerated on the general purpose mechanical layers built into the layer stack.
-Special layers within the Layer Stack Manager are dedicated to specify silkscreen, solder and paste mask, drill information, keep-outs, and interconnect layers.
+Assembly instructions and fabrication details are enumerated on the general-purpose mechanical layers built into the layer stack.
+Special layers within the Layer Stack Manager are dedicated to specifying silkscreen, solder and paste mask, drill information, keep-outs, and interconnect layers.

-The unified environment in Altium Designer also includes layout and routing features for creating high speed PCBs, HDI circuit boards, and rigid-flex PCBs.
-Every function in Altium Designer is built on a rules-driven design engine, and all your PCb layout and routing tools are accessible within a single program.
-The simulation features in Altium Designer are also ideal for examining signal integrity in high speed and HDI circuit boards.
+The unified environment in Altium Designer also includes layout and routing features for creating high-speed PCBs, HDI circuit boards, and rigid-flex PCBs.
+Every function in Altium Designer is built on a rules-driven design engine, and all your PCB layout and routing tools are accessible within a single program.
+The simulation features in Altium Designer are also ideal for examining signal integrity in high-speed and HDI circuit board material properties.

-Materials for high speed and HDI circuit boards is a serious subject for PCB designers and electrical engineers.
-Several resources exist that provide a comparison of PCB materials, but you need design software that lets you use any material for PCB stackup design.
-The PCB design features in Altium Designer let you select materials for your advanced PCB stackup, and you’ll have access to a full suite of CAD features and simulation tools.
+PCB material comparison chart for high-speed design and HDI circuit board material properties is a serious subject for PCB designers and electrical engineers.
+Several resources exist that provide a comparison of PCB board material properties, but you need design software that lets you use any material for PCB stack-up design.
+The PCB design features in Altium Designer let you select materials for your advanced PCB stack-up, and you’ll have access to a full suite of CAD features and simulation tools.

 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.